 That’s because active recall is one of the most effective ways to memorize information.
 To do this, you can quiz your child about the lesson.

 Or you can take this to the next level by having your child answer practice tests.
 Again, the secret formula to this is getting involved.
+Or you can take this to the next level and get premium practice tests today to get your child answer practice tests.
+Again, the secret formula to this is getting involved.

 5. Interact More